Neural quantum kernels: training quantum kernels with quantum neural networks: Neural embedding quantum kernels

-This method allows us to scale the QNN as much as possible during training, and when it reaches a performance plateau, we can utilize the trained feature map to construct an EQK.
+This method allows us to scale the QNN as much as possible during training.
+Once it reaches a performance plateau, we can utilize the trained feature map to construct an EQK.

+Using the representer theorem it can be shown that the kernels derived from the QNN will be at least as effective as the corresponding QNN.
+In our construction, the $n$-qubit QNN is defined in Eq.~\ref{multi_QNN}.
+There, we can extract the last layer to separate it into a variational part, which will be absorbed into the measurement when we define the corresponding quantum model, and the encoding part which will define the quantum feature map for the construction of the kernel.
+This corresponds to